insanitybit/derive_aktor/README.md

 This makes it easy to write typed, nominal, asynchronous APIs.

+This is in contrast with many actor implementations that either:

+a) Don't enforce type safety of messages
+b) Expose a single API for communicating with the actor, like "send", and force you to construct the messages

 ## Example

 Here's a simple example of a "KeyValueStore".
 We can interact with it asynchronously,